-For years I have struggled with balance in my life.
-As I spoke with friends and colleagues I found that so does nearly everyone.
-It seems that we’re never quite in balance and always striving to keep everything going in the right direction.
-Take health for example, you’re never quite there with your health.
-There is always this pain that seems to keep coming back, or some type of illness that we’re struggling with.
-In truth, we’re never totally in balance with our health, it is always and every day a balancing act.
+For years I have struggled with Balance in my life.
+As I spoke with friends and colleagues, I found that so does nearly everyone.
+It seems that we’re never quite in Balance and always striving to keep everything going in the right direction.
+Take health, for example; you’re never quite there with your health.
+It seems that we nearly always have pain or illness that returns repeatedly.
+In truth, we’re never totally in Balance with our health; it is always a balancing act every day.

 One day as I realized for the 1000th time that I was out of Balance again, I asked myself an important question.
 Does Balance even exist?
 I decided that it doesn’t live – there is no such thing.
 What we have are seasons.
 The young woman, Sean-Kong above, has taken this photo of herself standing at what looks to be a soccer goal net.
 It is her season – perhaps she plays soccer and enjoys it.
 So one could look at her and see that she puts a lot of time into soccer, but it is a season.
 A season can last for a few hours, days, or months or years.

 It is always interspersed with other seasons – family, kids, helping others, giving back are also all seasons.
 What season are in you at this moment?